captinc/CercubeDarkMode/README.md

 A .deb will now be in the "CercubeDarkMode-master/packages" folder

 # License
 Please do not repackage my tweak, call it your own, and then redistribute it.
-You can use **individual** parts of my code for your own **non-commercial** projects.
-There is **no** warranty for this project.
-If you have any questions, [PM me on reddit](https://reddit.com/u/captinc37/)
+You can use individual parts of my code for your own non-commercial projects.
+There is no warranty.
+If you have any questions, [PM me on Reddit](https://reddit.com/u/captinc37)